Last updated on 22nd August 2022

 You don’t need to create a new sketch every time one of your characters blinks, you just need to highlight the main points of action on screen.
 Detailed storyboards can quickly become overkill – it’s not necessarily the place for intricate and layered imagery.

 Storyboards are maps for the rest of your production team, and maps need to be easy to read (if you don’t want to get lost!)

-By numbering your panels you make your storyboard easy to follow and ensure that the storyline of your video is coherent before you start recording or animating.
+By numbering each storyboard frame, you make your storyboard easy to follow and ensure that the storyline of your finished video is coherent before you start recording or animating.

 3. Be imaginative